-Of course, I’m talking about the Bencivenga 100 Seminar which took place in New York City over two years ago.
+Of course, I’m talking about the Bencivenga 100 Seminar which took place in New York City ten years ago!

 Since each attendee agreed not to disclose any of Gary’s proprietary information, the only way you can come by this — if it’s still available — is through his limited release set of DVDs which I’ll get to later.

 Significantly, there were several attendees who had never been to a direct marketing seminar before in their lives.

 Because these attendees were the real deal themselves — earning their keep as royalty writers with numerous controls under their belts or direct response players of the highest caliber — not some fairy tale wannabes who just because they’ve hung a shingle out online fancy themselves as the world’s greatest copywriter.

 Bankrupt 37-year-old-marketer borrows the $5 thousand registration fee from his wife…and mom.
 The prospect of missing the Bencivenga 100 seminar was unacceptable